 Re-Animator is certainly a contender for the best B movie ever.
 Sure it doesn’t really make “logical sense”, but it plays by the rules of its own wacky universe.
 Like other classic B movies, (Braindead, The Stuff, Evil Dead) this film attempts to gross you out with cartoonishly gory scenes and zany one liners.
 But unlike most average films of the genre, the result is hilarious.
 Is this a good movie?
 Questionable, but I guarantee that you will enjoy it.

 This is a film that starts with a doctor’s eyes exploding out of his head, and the main character exclaiming in dead pan, “I gave him life.”
 Uh, not exactly.
 The plot is pretty basic.
 A mad scientist med student (Herbert West) discovers that by injecting dead things with his “re-agent” they will come back to life as murderous zombies.
 A+ invention if you ask me.
 He gets his roommate on board, and they start injecting everything they can find.
 It goes about as badly as you can expect.
-The practical effects and zany plot keep things moving, but it is the singular performance of Jeffrey Combs as Dr. Herbert West that makes Re-Animator (and the excellent sequel) so enjoyable.
+The practical effects and unpredictable plot keep things moving, but it is the singular performance of Jeffrey Combs as Dr. Herbert West that makes Re-Animator (and the excellent sequel) so enjoyable.
 Definitely give this one a watch and let the madness flow. – Henderson

-John Cusack (yes, John Cusack!) is a depressed C rate horror writer who goes to scary places and writes about them.
+In 1408, John Cusack (yes, John Cusack!) is a depressed C rate horror writer who goes to scary places and writes about them.
 Haunted as he is, he has never even seen a ghost.
 Creepy bed and breakfasts beg him to stay to increase their sales, but one New York City high rise hotel does everything they can to persuade him from staying.
 The hotel’s room #1408 is a ghostly deathtrap where there have been 56 deaths.
 It’s sort of like The Shining but contained to a single small room.
-“It’s an evil fucking room.”
+As Samuel Jackson says, “It’s an evil fucking room.”
 Despite all that, the author demands they let him stay in the room, and eventually they relent.

 Dale and Tucker vs Evil (2010)